 A quintessential English village

-Top tip: Start your trip to Lacock with a pause at the window of the old shop at 2 High Street.
-In the late 19th-century the building was used as a coffee tavern, then after the First World War it became a stationers and in 1966, incorporated the Post Office.
-It remained in the same family until it closed in the early 1980’s.
-Miss Butler, the last resident, arranged the shop window in the style of early twentieth century displays and it has been untouched ever since.
+Top tip: Start your trip to Lacock by pausing at the window of the old shop at 2 High Street.
+In the late nineteenth century the building was used as a coffee tavern, then after the First World War it became a stationers and in 1966, incorporated the Post Office.
+It remained in the same family until it closed in the early 1980s.
+Miss Butler, the last resident, arranged the shop window in the style of early twentieth-century displays and it has been untouched ever since.

 In the footsteps of the stars